-Prototype unsigned int db_start_engine(SQLCA sqlca , char parms); Arguments sqlca A pointer to a SQLCA structure.
-For information, see "The SQL Communication Area (SQLCA)" on page 188. parms A NULL-terminated string containing a semi-colon-delimited list of parameter settings, each of the form KEYWORD= value .
-For example, "UID=DBA;PWD=SQL;DBF=c:\\db\\mydatabase.db" \Leftrightarrow For an available list of connection parameters, see "Connection parameters" on page 164 of the book ASA Database Administration Guide.
+Prototype unsigned int db_start_engine( SQLCA sqlca, char parms);

+Arguments sqlca A pointer to a SQLCA structure.
+For information, see "The SQL Communication Area (SQLCA)" on page 161. parms A NULL-terminated string containing a semi-colon-delimited list of parameter settings, each of the form KEYWORD= value .
+For example, "UID=DBA;PWD=SQL;DBF=c:\\db\\mydatabase.db" For an available list of connection parameters, see "Connection parameters" [ASA Database Administration Guide, page 174].
 Description Starts the database server if it is not running.
-The steps carried out by this function are those listed in "Starting a personal server" on page 79 of the book ASA Database Administration Guide.
+The steps carried out by this function are those listed in "Starting a personal server" [ASA Database Administration Guide , page 81].
 The return value is true if a database server was either found or successfully started.
 Error information is returned in the SQLCA.
-The following call to db_start_engine starts the database server and names it asademo , but does not load the database, despite the DBF connection parameter: db_start_engine(&sqlca, "DBF=c:\\asa8\\asademo.db; Start=dbeng8");

-If you wish to start a database as well as the server, include the database file in the START connection parameter:
+The following call to db_start_engine starts the database server and names it asademo , but does not load the database, despite the DBF connection parameter: db_start_engine(&sqlca, "DBF=c:\\asa9\\asademo.db; Start=dbeng9"); If you wish to start a database as well as the server, include the database file in the START connection parameter: db_start_engine(&sqlca, "ENG=eng_name;START=dbeng9 c:\\asa\\asademo.db"); This call starts the server, names it eng_name , and starts the asademo database on that server.

-db_start_engine(&sqlca,"ENG=eng_name;START=dbeng8 c:\\asa\\asademo.db");

-This call starts the server, names it eng_name, and starts the asademo database on that server.

 The db_start_engine function attempts to connect to a server before starting one, to avoid attempting to start a server that is already running.
 The FORCESTART connection parameter is used only by the db_start_engine function.
 When set to YES, there is no attempt to connect to a server before trying to start one.
-This enables the following pair of commands to work as expected:

-1 Start a database server named server_1:

-start dbeng8 -n server_1 asademo.db

-2 Force a new server to start and connect to it:

-db_start_engine(&sqlda, "START=dbeng8 -n server_2 asademo.db;ForceStart=YES")
+This enables the following pair of commands to work as expected: 1.
+Start a database server named server_1: start dbeng9 -n server_1 asademo.db 2.
+Force a new server to start and connect to it: db_start_engine(&sqlda, "START=dbeng9 -n server_2 asademo.db;ForceStart=YES")